 “We could take the money away, but we can’t force them to build anything,” Maguire said.

-Steve Meinrath, who worked for nearly a decade as legal counsel for the California Legislature and helped draft jail construction legislation, said the goal was always to award projects that would open on time.
+Steve Meinrath, who worked for nearly a decade as legal counsel for the California legislature, said the goal was always to award projects that would open on time.

 “When one piece of this falls down,” Meinrath said, “the whole project can become very dangerous.”